-This document describes how to quickly integrate the Tencent Cloud TRTC SDK for iOS into your project in the following steps.
+This document describes how to quickly integrate the TRTC iOS SDK into your project.

-You can choose to use CocoaPods for automatic loading or download the SDK first and then import it into your current project.
+You can use CocoaPods to automatically load the SDK or download and import it manually into your project.

-Enter the following command in the terminal window (you need to install the Ruby environment on your macOS in advance):
+Enter the following command in a terminal window (you need to install Ruby on your Mac first):

 sudo gem install cocoapods

-Go to the path of the project, enter the following command, and a Podfile will appear in the project path.
+Go to the directory of your project and enter the following command to create a Podfile in the directory.

-Edit the Podfile and select the appropriate SDK version as needed:
+Edit the Podfile and select an SDK edition based on your needs:

-Lite: it has the smallest installation package but only supports TRTC and CDN playback (TXLivePlayer) features.
+TRTC Lite: This edition has the smallest installation package, but integrates only TRTC and CDN playback (TXLivePlayer) features.

 platform :ios, '8.0' target 'App' do pod 'TXLiteAVSDK_TRTC', :podspec => 'https://liteav.sdk.qcloud.com/pod/liteavsdkspec/TXLiteAVSDK_TRTC.podspec' end